 Bachelor degree, degree/master or system degree or equivalent qualification obtained at a national/international university.

-Lectures, workshops, guided visits and round-table discussion will be held from Monday (h 9:30) to Friday (h 14:30), with compulsory attendance (90%).
-In addition, you will visit some places of interest (such as the Palermo Roma camp/ghetto, the port of Palermo where you will experience the SAR/Search And Rescue simulation) and have open space for participants to share their experiences and field research.
+Lectures, workshops, guided visits and round-table discussion will be held from Monday (h 9:30) to Friday (h 13:00), with compulsory attendance (90%).
+In addition, you will visit some places of interest and have open space for participants to share their experiences and field research.
 At the end of the course, attendees will be given a certificate of participation and successful completion of the program (6 ECTS).
 The official language will be English but some activities might be in Italian with a direct English translation.

 Please send your application form and a short CV (PDF format) by 31 March 2019 to: firstname.lastname@example.org.
 In the subject of your email, please write “Migrants, Human Rights and Democracy Summer School 2019 – University of Palermo”.
 Selected participants will be notified by 7 April.
 You will be expected to confirm your attendance and send payment receipts by 30 April.